griptape-ai/griptape/docs/griptape-framework/engines/rag-engines.md

 #### Query

-- `TranslateQueryRagModule` is for translating the query into another langugage.
+- `TranslateQueryRagModule` is for translating the query into another language.

 #### Retrieval
 - `TextRetrievalRagModule` is for retrieving text chunks.